-- Chef Joe Robucci offers a diverse menu including local seafood , steaks, pasta and game.
+- Chef Ricky Pigg offers a diverse menu including local seafood , steaks, pasta and game.
 Breads are baked daily and all deserts are made in house.
 Extensive wine list.
 Dine in the intimate dining rooms or in the New Orleans-inspired Courtyard.
-Open for dinner daily.
-Beer and fine wines are available.
+Open for lunch and dinner five days – closed Monday and Tuesday.
+Beer, spirits, and fine wines are available.
 Featured in our Romance Package.

 - Spain’s Old World cuisine in a quaint and intimate atmosphere.
 Let chef/owner Roberto impress you with his family recipes.
-Entree choices include Paelha Valencia style, Veal Chops or Filet Mignon with Cabrales Sauce, shrimp, scallops and snapper.
+Entree choices include Paella Valencia style, Veal Chops or Filet Mignon with Cabrales Sauce, shrimp, scallops and snapper.
 Tapas bar, fine wines and homemade Sangria.
-Open for dinner nightly 5pm – 10pm.
+Open nightly 5pm – 10pm.
 Featured in our Romance Package.

 - Festive, fun and offering a full bar, Pablo’s offers the traditional and the unexpected.
 Don’t miss the Florida Shrimp Burritos.
 Open for lunch and dinner daily.
 You can find them at 12 N. Second Street.

 Florida’s oldest continually operating saloon continues to quench the thirst and entertain the ears of all who come through her saloon doors.
 Featuring a full bar – where Carnegies and Rockefellers once bellied up – nightly entertainment and occasional special events, this is a must-visit stop while you’re in town.
-Beware of the smoke and Pirates Punch… you’ve been warned.
+New no-smoking policy!.
+No food.
+Open nightly on Centre Street.